-Communications 317, 346, 350, 358, 363, 380, 410, 446, 467, 468 or 497.
+Communications 317, 346, 350, 358, 363, 380, 410, 434, 437, 446, 465, 467, 468, or 497.
+Course may count either as a core elective or as a concentration elective, but not as both.
 WRITING REQUIREMENTS All communications majors must satisfy both departmental and university writing requirements.
 For the department Writing Requirement, each concentration requires one or more writing courses.
 Consult an adviser or concentration checklist.
 University Writing Requirement: The course work portion of the university's upper-division baccalaureate writing requirement for communications majors may be met by satisfactory completion of any one of Communications 301, 334, 335, 338, 351, 362, 371, and 435.
-Students must earn a C or better in the course which is used to fulfill the university's upper-division writing requirement.
+Students must earn a "C" (2.0) or better in the course which is used to fulfill the university's upper-division writing requirement.
 INTERNSHIP REQUIREMENTS The Department of Communications has always recognized the beneficial attributes of an internship.
 Students intern at sites in Orange and Los Angeles Counties, as well as at national and international sites.
-Examples of internship sites include newspapers, magazines, television and radio stations, public relations and advertising agencies, health-related institutions, nonprofit organizations, film production companies, publishers, education offices, high-tech industries and cities and businesses with communications needs.
+Examples of internship sites include newspapers, magazines, television and radio stations, public relations and advertising agencies, health-related institutions, nonprofit organizations, film production companies, publishers, education offices, high-tech industries, and cities and businesses with communications needs.
 Students can view course syllabus on the website at httpS://commsec.fullerton.edu/internship for a full understanding of the internship program.
 Applications are approved by the Communications Faculty Internship Coordinator (located at College Park 460-24) through the online site before a student registers with Titan.
 Deadlines for applications are March 15 (summer); May 15 (fall); October 15 (spring).
 Internship coursework must be completed within the term it is taken.
 Incompletes are discouraged.
 Students are encouraged to seek advice from the Communications Faculty Internship Coordinator (located at College Park 460-24) early in their academic career to gain the highest level of professional growth from their internship experience.
 Students must meet the following prerequisites: - Communications major - Senior standing 2.25 GPA overall and in major - Specific prerequisites for each area of concentration which are NOT TO BE TAKEN CONCURRENTLY WITH THE INTERNSHIP.
 They include: Advertising Required: Communications 350, 351, 352, and 353.
 Recommended: Communications 358.